Awesome! You crossed the first impediment to success – starting.

 Co-host an Event and Social Media Buzz

-For a recent book launch by Mikifoto that I attended, I learnt that the author found a host for the event (Dressed by Lori) by posting a request on social media.
+For her book launch, Mikifoto found a host for the event (Dressed by Lori) by posting a request on social media.
 In addition, numerous other local womenpreneurs – selling food, makeup, desserts, wine etc. – joined in to showcase and offer samples of their goods and services.
 Tagging the different businesses on Facebook leading up to the event, enhanced visibility for all.

 Ask Yourself: At my event, what other services can my customers benefit from?